apilot/vim/Readme.md

   > *This project adds CoffeeScript support to vim.*
 - kien/ctrlp.vim
   > *Full path fuzzy file, buffer, mru, tag, ... finder for Vim (by press Ctrl + p)*
-- majutsushi/tagbar
+- romgrk/barbar.nvim
-  > *Tagbar is a Vim plugin that provides an easy way to browse the tags of the current file and get an overview of its structure (press F8)*
+  > *Barbar is a Vim plugin that provides an easy way to browse the tags of the current file and get an overview of its structure (press F8)*
 - mfussenegger/nvim-lint
   > *An asynchronous linter plugin for Neovim (>= 0.6.0) complementary to the built-in Language Server Protocol support.*
 - morhetz/gruvbox